CQCL/pytket-cutensornet/README.md

 ## Development

-To install an extension in editable mode, simply change to its subdirectory within the `modules` directory, and run:
+To install an extension in editable mode, from its root folder run:

 ```shell
 pip install -e .